The CIRIGHTS Data project

 QoG Code: ciri_assn

-It is an internationally recognized right of citizens to assemble freely and to associate with other persons in political parties, trade unions, cultural organizations, or other groups.
-This variable evaluates the extent to which the freedoms of assembly and association are subject to actual governmental limitations or restrictions (as opposed to strictly legal protections).
+The right to freedom of assembly and association is the right of citizens to assemble freely and to associate with other persons in political parties, trade unions, cultural organizations, or other groups without governmental limitations and restrictions.
+This includes prohibiting the existence of political associations or parties, compelling citizens to join government-backed organizations or official political parties, and harassment by government agents in retaliation for exercising this right.
 Scoring Scheme: Citizens’ rights to freedom of assembly and association are: (0) Severely restricted or denied completely to all citizens.
 (1) Limited for all citizens or severely restricted or denied for select groups.
 (2) Virtually unrestricted and freely enjoyed by practically all citizens.

 More about this variable